 It’s the biggest day in the east London canine social calendar: the All Dogs Matter Victoria Park Dog Show.
 A favourite for dogs with exceptionally waggy derrières, riveting rescue tales and the wisdom of old age, their humans’ queue to pay the £3 registration fee to compete in categories such as Waggiest Tail, Best Rescue and Golden Oldie.
 Dog brands set up stalls along the show ring in one of London’s most beautiful parks, and a few canine attendees are sporting blue “Adopt me” bandanas.
-Through all this walks Abi, a confident, sweet Staffordshire bull terrier cross, meeting and greeting the guests.
+Through all this walks Abi, a confident, sweet staffordshire bull terrier cross, meeting and greeting the guests with the occasional bark.
 She looks like the cat that got the cream – and she kind of has.
 Her owner is Ira Moss, the founder of All Dogs Matter.

 Ira saw the need for more rescue places because of the sheer number of abandoned pets.
 She set up a dynamic organisation that can act fast to take at-risk dogs from local authorities in north London (Haringey, Camden, Enfield, Hackney and Tower Hamlets boroughs) and rehome them.
 Between being pulled from the councils and finding a forever home, the dogs are placed either with fosterers or at All Dogs Matter’s kennels in Waltham Abbey near London.